JiaxiEl/2DGame/README.md

 # 2DGame
-Side-scrolling game
-Detail in the GDD
+Side-scrolling game and detail in the GDD